autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/manual-calibration.md

 please open this file on a text editor which will you prefer (code, gedit etc.).
 Example for out tutorial vehicle should be like these steps:

 Let's start with adding vehicle_id and sensor model names.
 (Optionally, values are not important.
-These parameters Overrode from launch argument)
+These parameters will be overridden by launch arguments)

 ```diff
 + <?xml version="1.0" encoding="UTF-8"?>